Garlic Mashed Cauliflower

 Don’t go too crazy with the blending, okay?
 Just pulse, pulse, pulse until it’s reached the desired consistency.
 I prefer this mashed cauliflower to have some texture, rather than end up a puree.
 That’s up to you though.
 Season to taste with salt and pepper, then transfer to a serving dish.

 Step 3: Garnish and Serve

 Garlic mashed cauliflower really needs some fresh green herbs.
-Sliced chives are my favorite addition.
+Sliced chives are my favorite addition, but you can make it really special with some shaved truffles.
 Serve warm right away.
 Leftovers are still good the next day.